khuongav/P2E-WGAN-ecg-ppg-reconstruction/README.md

 - `models.py` defines deep neural network architectures;
 - `utils.py` has utilities to benchmark the model and calculate the gradient penalty;
 - `p2e_wgan_gp.py` is the main entry to run the training and evaluation process;
+    - `--dataset_prefix` flag sets the directory containing the .npy files
+    - `--peaks_only` flag sets the model to reconstruct precisely only the main features for data augmentation purposes

 ## Citation